tensorpack/tensorpack/docs/tutorial/tf-queue.md

 There isn't a way to accurately benchmark the two threads while they are running, without introducing overhead.
 But there are ways to understand which one is the bottleneck:

 1. Use the average occupancy (size) of the queue.
-This information is summarized after every epoch (TODO depend on #125).
+This information is summarized after every epoch.
 	If the queue is nearly empty, then the data thread is the bottleneck.

 2. Benchmark them separately.
-You can use `TestDataSpeed` to benchmark a DataFlow, and use `FakeData` as a fast replacement in a dry run to benchmark the training iterations.
+You can use `TestDataSpeed` to benchmark a DataFlow, and use `FakeData` as a fast replacement in a dry run, to benchmark the training iterations.